datarefuge/workflow/docs/researching.md

 ## Evaluating the Data

-Go to the URL, and start inspecting the content.
+Go to the URL and start inspecting the content.

 ### Is the data actually crawlable?